Requirements for Format and Deposit of Theses for Honors

 Students should discuss requirements for other formats with the

-A. Students shall submit physical and electronic versions no later than the next-to-last day
+A. Students shall submit physical and electronic versions no later than the deadline stated in the academic calendar.

 1. Electronic copy with attached cover sheet (Appendix A of this document):